-The Placement: Avenue House, a residential children's Placement owned by Cove Care
+The Placement: The Heathers, a residential children's Placement owned by Cove Care young people with mental health difficulties.

 The Document/Statement of Purpose: a comprehensive description of Cove's key intentions, plans, and overview of central policies and practices for use centrally and at the Placement, required by the Children's Homes Regulations 2015 (Schedule 1) and described by the Guide to the Children's Homes Regulations including the quality standards (April 2015) Standard 6(2)(a) and (b)(i)).